 - Potential solutions for product teams.

-Best Practices for Customer Interview in Usability Testing
+Best Practices for Customer Interviews in Usability Testing

 Following best practices ensures that your customer interviews yield meaningful and actionable insights.
-Here are some key guidelines for conducting effective interviews.
+Here are some key guidelines for conducting compelling interviews.

-- Recruit a diverse range of participants to gather diverse perspectives.
+- Recruit a diverse range of participants to gather a variety of perspectives.

 - Use a mix of survey questions and open-ended questions.